Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Relaxation techniques are safe for most people, and adverse effects from these strategies are uncommon.
 However, certain relaxation techniques could cause negative emotions or deepen existing mental health problems.
 It is also likely that certain techniques might work better for some people.
 Seek guidance from the care team before trying any complementary therapy.

-Relaxation and meditation techniques can have many benefits for children with cancer when used along with standard treatments.
+Relaxation and meditation techniques can have many benefits for children and teens with cancer when used along with standard treatments.
 Many of these strategies can be adapted for a wide range of ages and can be used at any time.
-Because children can learn these techniques to do on their own whenever needed, they can have more control and greater confidence in coping with symptoms and health challenges.
+Because patients can learn these techniques to do on their own whenever needed, they can have more control and greater confidence in coping with symptoms and health challenges.

 These strategies can also be helpful for parents and caregivers.
 Research shows that lower levels of parental stress benefit children.
 In other words, if parents are calm and relaxed, children are more likely to be calm and relaxed.
 Children also learn coping strategies from parents.
 If parents use adaptive strategies to handle stress and fears associated with cancer, then children can find positive ways to manage their own stress.